chandru-engineer/MNIST-Classification/README.md

-# MNIST-Classification-
+# MNIST-Classification
-In this project, the numeric digits are classified by using deep learning algorithm.
+In this project, the numeric digits are classified by using deep learning algorithms such as CNN and RNN.